joneubank/adventofcode/README.md

 Compare input object to list of partial objects.
 If inequality is found reject the input, keep only the one match.
 Part two changes the equality conditions.

 Part 2 gave two solutions, the same as part 1 and a new solution.
 I didn't spend time solving what I missed that allowed for 2 solutions, I just submitted the new one and it was correct.

+### Day 17
+Combinations of jars to make a set volume.
+Recursive combinations method, similar to but different than the permutations method from earlier.

+### Day 18
+Conway's game of life implementation.